unparalleled-js/docs-1/recipe-development-lifecycle/export.md

 # Export: Packaging recipes and dependencies

-Workato packages allow users to create a distributable file that contains related recipes and their dependencies.
+Exporting packages allows users to create a distributable file that contains related recipes and their dependencies.
-The Export function builds a package in the form of a zip file that can be downloaded from the Workato system.

 The export process in recipe lifecycle management typically happens after the development of a set of recipes and their related assets are completed or when a new change in your business process requires the recipes to be edited.
-In Workato, recipes and assets are exported as packages in the form of zip files.
-The files contain json file representations of every one of the exported assets.
+In Workato, recipes and assets are exported as packages in the form of a zip file.
+The file contains json file representations of every one of the exported assets.

 Packages are used to: